treehouse of horror iv review

-After our customary graveyard tour and another spooky couch gag (zombies instead of skeletons this time), we’re treated to a very different wraparound set-up this time as Bart parodies the anthology series “Night Gallery” by introducing each segment with its own painting.
+After our customary graveyard tour and another spooky couch gag (zombies instead of skeletons this time), we’re treated to a very different wraparound set-up for “Treehouse Of Horror IV” as Bart parodies the anthology series “Night Gallery” by introducing each segment with its own painting.
 Of course, Marge is still trying – in vain – to warn people how scary the programme will be.
 It’s only fitting that as the series was nearing the very height of its brilliance, the Halloween special would similarly hit a high note.

 The Devil and Homer Simpson